-Sen. Manchin congratulates Bethany College’s class of 2021
+Sen. Manchin congratulates Bethany College’s Class of 2021

-But not only did the Class of 2021 get to be a part of the ceremony.
-So did the Class of 2020 as theirs was all virtual last year.
+Not only did the Class of 2021 get to be a part of the ceremony, so did the Class of 2020 as theirs was all virtual last year.

 University President Dr. Rodenberg, faculty, and commencement speaker Senator Manchin all have nothing but the best wishes for the graduates.